KarolXX/Udemy-App/README.md

 * Maven
 * Keycloak 15.0.2
 * Flyway
-* MySQL as database for app, h2 for database it tests
+* MySQL as database for app, h2 for database in tests
 * Model mapper v.
 2.4.5

 ## Interesting concepts: